ericsonga/APCSAReview/_sources/VariableBasics/declareVars.rst

     Figure 2: How to Declare and Initialize the Value of a Variable

-Here is an example declaration of a variable with a setting of its initial value.
+Here is an example that shows declaring a variable and initializing it all in a single statement.

 .. code-block:: java